WCTE PBS is Under Threat -- And We Need You in This Fight!

 Rally your network — Talk to your friends, family, colleagues, and neighbors.
 Make sure they know what’s at stake.

 Raise your voice — When the budget proposal moves forward, we’ll need an immediate, united response.
-Be ready to call, email, and write your elected officials in Congress.
+Be ready to call, email, and write your Senators.
 Your voice matters.

 Stay connected — Join the movement to stop these cuts.
 Together, we can make sure public media stays strong.